-All major standards for breeding Maine Coons (TICA, CFA, and FIFE) emphasize that Maine Coons should have long, bushy tails, wide at base and tapering.
+TICA, CFA, and FIFE state in their standards for breeding Maine Coons, that Maine Coons should have long, bushy tails, wide at the base, and tapering.

 6. Large Eyes

-Both European Maine Coons and American Maine Coons have large, expressive eyes with an opened oval shape.
+Both European Maine Coons and American Maine Coons have large, expressive eyes with an open oval shape.
 The eyes also tend to have the same colors.

-Relative to American Maine Coons, European Maine Coons are distinguishable with the following attributes.
+Relative to American Maine Coons, European Maine Coons are easily distinguishable because they have the following attributes:

-- They have signature lynx-like ears – taller ears with bigger ear tufts.
+- Signature lynx-like ears: Taller ears with prominent ear tufts.

 - They tend to have higher cheekbones.

-- They are bred to have a more feral or wild appearance, while their American cousins have a softer, more refined look.
+- European Maine Coons are bred to have a more feral or wild appearance, while their American cousins have a softer, more refined look.